tugHall/Clone-based/README.md

 * **/Figures/** is the folder with figures of plots of last simulation, which are used in user-guides also.
 * **/TESTs/** is the directory with tests and it's results.
 Description of tests is in the folder.

+Make a new version 2.1 for big numbers of cells in the simulation